Moriori: Adapting to local conditions

 The Chathams are colder and less hospitable than the land the original settlers left behind, and although abundant in resources, these were different from those available where they had come from.
 The Chathams proved unsuitable for the cultivation of most crops known to Polynesians, and the Moriori adopted a hunter-gatherer lifestyle.
 Food was almost entirely marine-sourced — protein and fat from fish, fur seals, and the fatty young of sea birds.
 The islands supported about 2,000 people.
+This lifestyle is confirmed by early European accounts, with one recording that:

 Lacking resources of cultural significance such as greenstone and plentiful timber, they found outlets for their ritual needs in the carving of dendroglyphs (incisions into tree trunks, called rakau momori).
-Typically, most Moriori dendroglyphs depict a human form but there are also other patterns depicting fish and birds.
-Some of these carvings are protected by the JM Barker (Hapupu) Historic Reserve.
+Typically, most Moriori dendroglyphs depict a human form, but there are also other patterns depicting fish and birds.
+Some of these carvings are protected by the Hāpūpū / J M Barker Historic Reserve.

 As a small and precarious population, Moriori embraced a pacifist culture that rigidly avoided warfare, replacing it with dispute resolution in the form of ritual fighting and conciliation.
 The ban on warfare and cannibalism is attributed to their ancestor Nunuku-whenua.

 This enabled the Moriori to preserve what limited resources they had in their harsh climate, avoiding waste through warfare.
 However, this lack of training in warfare also led to their later near-destruction at the hands of invading North Island Māori.

 Moriori castrated some male infants in order to control population growth.